25 Gilded Age Books to Read

 Book Summary

-When Grace gets a job at William Randolph Hearst’s newspaper in Gilded Age NYC in 1896, she’s caught in a feud between Hearst and another newspaper tycoon, Joseph Pulitzer.
+When Grace gets a job at William Randolph Hearst’s newspaper in 1896 NYC, she’s caught in a feud between Hearst and another newspaper tycoon, Joseph Pulitzer.
 She knows landing the right scoop could make her career.

 In Cuba, 18-year-old Evangelina Cisneros dreams of a Cuba free from Spanish oppression.
 When she’s unjustly imprisoned in a notorious Havana women’s jail, Hearst puts her on the front page and calls her “The Most Beautiful Girl in Cuba,” which becomes a rallying cry for American intervention in Cuba’s battle for independence.

-Hearst’s staff, including Grace and a courier named Marina, who is secretly working for Cuban revolutionaries, attempt to free Evangelia.
+Hearst’s staff, including Grace and a courier named Marina, who secretly works for Cuban revolutionaries, attempt to free Evangelia.
 But the story becomes much more significant when the explosion of the USS Maine sends the US and Spain closer to war.

 The Book Girls Say…